FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="getanincomingnumber"></a>
 # **GetAnIncomingNumber**
-> IncomingNumberResult GetAnIncomingNumber (string accountId, string phoneNumberId)
+> IncomingNumberResult GetAnIncomingNumber (string phoneNumberId)

 Get an Incoming Number